What is password spraying?

 Monetizing password spraying attacks is pretty straightforward.
 Attackers can monetize their lists of valid username-password combinations by simply selling them off to third parties or on the dark web.
 They can choose to spend a little more effort to categorize the hacked accounts according to their net worth, which enables them to fetch higher prices.
 For this, they take over the accounts and assess their worth and then put them on sale at a much higher price.

-Fraudsters can also steal the funds from the compromised accounts and use the saved information to carry out further downstream attacks.
+Cybercriminals can also steal the funds from the compromised accounts and use the saved information to carry out further downstream attacks.

 Protection from password spraying attacks

-It is clear that businesses cannot afford to bear the brunt of automated password spraying attacks.
+It is clear that businesses cannot afford to bear the brunt of automated attacks.
 However, current fraud defense solutions are limited in their scope and fail to provide the level of protection that digital businesses need today.

 Identity-based solutions have been rendered redundant as fraudsters can access valid login credentials and impersonate good users.
 They can also hide their real intent and location using tactics such as IP spoofing and device obfuscation, among others.
 Data-driven solutions look for clear signals of ‘trust’ or ‘mistrust’ that have now been transmuted due to manipulation of digital identities, evolving consumer behaviors, and spoofing techniques used by fraudsters.
 This means signals are no longer reliable for risk-decisioning with certainty.
 Fraudsters use this knowledge to game the fraud defense mechanisms, which means that businesses are engaged in a cat-and-mouse game with the fraudsters.